On the functoriality of the space of equivariant smooth $h$-cobordisms: Stabilization of -cobordisms

 in which we have chosen the bicollar $U \times \Delta^k \times (-\epsilon,\epsilon) \to \bar W \times \Delta^k$ to be fiberwise over $\Delta^k$, the map to $\Delta^k$ is just the projection, so it is a submersion here as well. \end{proof}

 For definiteness, each cobordism $W$ is a subset of some sufficiently large set $\mc U$, and for the stabilization procedure we fix a way of assigning the stabilized cobordism $\St^e(W)$ to another subset of $\mc U$.
-Each family $E \to \Delta^k$ is then considered as a subset of $\mc U \times \Delta^k$ -- this guarantees that restricting to a face or pulling back along a degeneracy strictly commutes with stabilization.
+Each family $E \to \Delta^k$ is then considered as a subset of $\mc U \times \Delta^k$---this guarantees that restricting to a face or pulling back along a degeneracy strictly commutes with stabilization.
 As a result we get a map of spaces

 For two stabilizations, the canonical homeomorphism $\St^{e_{01}}\St^{e_{12}}(\bar E) \cong \St^{e_{02}}(\bar E)$ has the same definition as before over each point of $\Delta^k$.
-As the formulas are built using functions that are smooth on all of $E$, the results are still smooth, and full-rank whenever they are full-rank over each point of $\Delta^k$ separately (because the derivative is the identity in the $\Delta^k$ direction).
+As the formulas are built using functions that are smooth on all of $E$, the results are still smooth, and full rank whenever they are full rank over each point of $\Delta^k$ separately (because the derivative is the identity in the $\Delta^k$ direction).
 The canonical homeomorphism is therefore a diffeomorphism of manifolds over $\Delta^k$.

 One can directly construct out of this a homotopy

 This makes $\mc H_{\sbt}^c$ (and therefore $\mc H_{\sbt}$) into a functor from the homotopy category of manifolds and smooth embeddings to the homotopy category of spaces.
 (Note the choice of tubular neighborhood $D(\nu) \to M'$ is contractible by \autoref{tubular_nbhd_thm}, making the induced maps well-defined up to homotopy.)
 In the next section, we do this in a more structured way and get a functor up to \emph{coherent} homotopy.